FreeAndFair/ColoradoRLA/docs/89_glossary.md

 voter verifiable paper ballot.
 AKA digital ballot.

-* **phantom ballot** An entry in the Ballot Manifest for which there is no corresponding Paper Ballot.
-Phantom ballots can represent pancies between the manifest and the actual paper ballot batches.
+* **phantom ballot** An entry in the Ballot Manifest for which there is no corresponding Paper Ballot Card.
+Phantom ballots can represent pancies between the manifest and the actual paper ballot card batches.
 A manifest with a batch of purely phantom ballots can also be used to represent the maximum number of possibly late-tabluation ballots.